Top 10 Best Hot Jobs and Careers to AD 2024, With Analysis

 This is based on data culled from among federal, state, and local employment projections, along with the latest business news about incoming companies in major labor marketing.

 We can compare the official government-predicted employment and job projections with actual employment trends and job listings in our national job market with the original 13 careers first mentioned above.
 Let us see if any match.

-From my workforce development projects during the mid-1990s to date, I've found that Physical Therapist (or PT) as a career has been the Number One producer of job listings coast-to-coast. long-term.
-It is still such in 2010 and 2011, but other Healthcare professions are increasing in numbers as well.
-The largest proportion of these PT jobs since at least 2008 are opening up throughout the State of Texas.
+From my workforce development projects during the mid-1990s to date, I've found that Physical Therapist (PT) as a career has been the Number One producer of jobs. long-term.
+The largest proportion of PT jobs since 2008 are in Texas.

 - Physical Therapists

 - Managers - Financial Products, and Restaurant/Food Service.